rust-ndarray/ndarray/README-quick-start.md

 ### Element type and dimensionality

 Now let's create more arrays.
-How about try make a zero array with dimension of (3, 2, 4)?
+A common operation on matrices is to create a matrix full of 0's of certain dimensions.
+Let's try to do that with dimensions (3, 2, 4) using the `Array::zeros` function:
 ```rust
 use ndarray::prelude::*;
 use ndarray::Array;